happysulla/BarbarianPrince/README.md

 NOTE: This game is a digital version of the boardgame from 1981.
 It replicates the original release.
 If any images used have license restrictions, please inform me with email (happysulla@gmail.com), and I will remove.

-If a developer, I have placed design documentation in the Document folder that explains architecutre.
+If a developer, I have placed design documentation in the Document folder that explains architecture.
 It is written in C# using WPF.
 If you download and compile, you will need to obtain the NuGet package: WpfAnimiatedGif per the design documentation.

 CURRENT STATE: I have completed all but five events.
 I have all mechanics working, but I need to playtest to remove bugs.
 I also need to add startup tutorial, menus, store/recover, feats, and end game user displays.